The South Coast Doctoral Training Partnership is organised into 5 Thematic Cluster Pathways (TCPs).

 - Sustainability, Environment & Resilience (SER)

 Students will apply for a topic of research attached to a subject area located within a TCP.
 The subjects areas are linked to the areas of expertise found across the three institutions and were all assessed as being a minimum of 50% of 3* and 4* submissions in REF 2014.
-The way in which this subject expertise aligns with the TCPs is given in the table below.

 Each TCP will have a number of coordinators who are academic experts in the thematic area, experienced in interdisciplinary research, and drawn from across all three partner institutions.

 Students within each TCP will meet monthly for skills-based training, seminars and workshops.
 Internationalisation is encouraged, through theme-based international visits and conference participation.
 Close engagement with Non-Academic Partners related to the TCP will further extend training outside of academia to produce well-rounded social scientists.

 The table below gives an indicative view of where each accredited discipline aligns with each of our TCPs, however this is not restrictive and other combinations of discipline and TCP could occur.